Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 Started trying to interpolate the vectorfield.
 I dont know yet how to make this vector into a probability, but I'll have the data to do so ready when I do know how to.

 # April 24-04
+FOR VIKTORIA: play around with RRWinVF.
+Don't go too crazy with the N_swims and swim_length, maybe keep their product under 50.000, execution time ~1minute?.
+(Repeated Random walk in Vector Field)

 Today I managed to implement the turtle floating in a vectorfield.
 I have not used interpolation, but instead just assume the value of the closest gridpoint that has a vector value.
 For a fine enough grid, this should be doable.
 It is not possible to precompute these values due to vectorfield being a dataframe, but the speedup probably wouldn't be huge.
 Performance gains can be had here, though.

 The implementation works as follows: Put a turtle in a stream, make sure you DO NOT GET LAT/LON MIXED UP (lon corr. to x, lat to y).
 Then using numpy find the closest gridpoint to a location.
 Now assign probabilities to moving lrud so that they sum to one and point in the direction of the vector field.